DOCA NVMe Emulation Application Guide

 Namespace RPCs

-Namespace RPCs are used to manage NVMe namespaces within NVMe-oF subsystems or NVMe controllers.
-Here is a list of namespace RPCs available:
+Namespace RPCs are used to manage NVMe namespaces within NVMe-oF subsystems or NVMe controllers, here is a list of Namespaces RPCs available:

 nvmf_subsystem_add_ns